Building Consent Exemptions for Sheds

 • The importance of adhering to relevant district planning regulations.

-• Understanding how shed exemptions interact with local planning guidelines.
+• Understanding how shed exemptions interact with local planning guidelines (find out more about your local council here).

 • Seeking additional professional advice for non-standard materials or methods.

-• No restrictions on the type of construction material for exempted sheds.
+• There are no restrictions on the type of construction material for exempted sheds.

-(Note: It is recommended to consult official government sources or relevant local authorities for the most up-to-date information regarding building consent exemptions in New Zealand.)
+We recommend that you consult official government sources or relevant local authorities for the most up-to-date information regarding building consent exemptions in New Zealand.
+Some handy links include:

 Learn more about sheds